Our Staff

 Mary Beth Nagengast

-Mary Beth Nagengast, Manager, Volunteer Mobilization
+Mary Beth Nagengast, Senior Manager, Volunteer Mobilization

 Mary Beth Nagengast moved to New York City with her husband in 2018 and started volunteering with Hope for New York.
 She quickly realized that volunteering locally helped her fall in love with NYC and made it feel more like home.